 What is link building?

-Why bother with link building?
+Why you shouldn’t bother link building.

-I write short easy to digest articles on SEO and website performance.
-My goal is to help clients better understand what it is SEOs do.
+My goal is to help clients better understand what SEOs do for them.

-Michael Winchester is a website designer and search engine ranking specialist in Southern California.
+Michael Winchester is a website developer and search engine consultant in Southern California.

 Michael Winchester Design | (562)283-5688